Simulating Markov random fields with a conclique-based Gibbs sampler: Concluding remarks

-Several areas of investigation exist with the conclique-based Gibbs sampler (CGS).
+Several areas of investigation exist with the CGS.
 For simulation of massive data sets, parallel computing appears possible with the CGS in a manner that would be unavailable in the standard Gibbs approach.
 In particular, the independent updates of all observations per each conclique are open to potential parallelization, which could induce further computational efficiencies.
-Another issue of research involves the determination of concliques from a MRF model specification, or in fact a minimal conclique cover.
-Identification of concliques shares connections to ``coloring problems'' in graph theory, where the analog of a conclique in graph theory is a so-called ``independent set'' defined by a set of graph vertices such that no two vertices in the set share an edge.
-Tools from graph theory may be applicable to determining concliques by translating this to finding the smallest number of ``independent sets'' needed to partition graph vertices (or finding the smallest (or chromatic) number of colors needed to color a graph); see {[}KLN{]} for some background on concliques.
-Finally, possibilities exist for the development of MRF models for spatial and network structures with a focus on the neighborhood ``geographies'' that might promote model simulation via concliques.
+Another issue of research involves the determination of concliques from a MRF model specification.
+Identification of concliques shares connections to ``coloring problems'' in graph theory, and graph theoretic algorithms for vertex coloring may be applied to determine concliques (Sec.\secspace\ref{finding-concliques}).
+However, model information from the nature of neighborhoods themselves might also be investigated for prescribing concliques efficiently.
+Possibilities exist for the development of MRF models for spatial and network structures with a focus on the neighborhood ``geographies'' that might promote model simulation via concliques.
+Concliques might also be considered with other update strategies (e.g., Metropolis-Hastings within Gibbs) in the development of new samplers.